Anne Burlak: The New Deal Era and the Red Scare

 As the National Secretary of the NWTU, Burlak became involved in crafting aspects of the National Recovery Administration (NRA)'s industrywide codes for minimum working conditions on behalf of textile unions.
 While voluntary, the provisions laid out in the NRA were widely accepted around the United States, leading to an increase in collective bargaining in the workplace and worker membership in the American Federation of Labor (AFL).
 Backed by the federal government, the AFL, particularly its United Textile Workers union (UTW), became a powerful political player and purged Communists from its ranks.
 As a prominent member of the more radical NWTU, Burlak was deemed a threat by the AFL, who enlisted its leadership and law enforcement in preventing her from leading in strikes or attending worker rallies.
 In 1939, she was subpoenaed by the House Un-American Activities Committee.

 Burlak was also targeted during the postwar Red Scare era.
 In 1956, she was arrested under the Smith Act, as were many other American Communists.
 The charges were not dropped until the Supreme Court decision in Yates v.
 United States (1957), which ruled that the First Amendment protected political speech in the absence of a "clear and present danger".
 Burlak was later arrested in 1964 under the McCarran Act, which required Communists to register with the United States government; the charges were dropped after the Supreme Court ruled the McCarran Act unconstitutional in Albertson v.
 Subversive Activities Control Board.

 Personal life

 Burlak married fellow labor activist Arthur E. Timpson in 1939.
-The couple had two children, Kathryn Anne Timpson Wright (b.
-1943) and William Michael Timpson (b.
-1946).
-She died July 9, 2002 in East Longmeadow, Massachusetts.
+The couple had two children, Kathryn Anne Timpson Wright (born 1943) and William Michael Timpson (born 1946).
+She died July 9, 2002, in East Longmeadow, Massachusetts.